DataDog/datadog-ci/src/commands/react-native/README.md

 When these requirements are met, the upload command reports Git information such as:
 - the current commit hash
 - the repository URL
-- for each sourcemap, the list of file paths that are tracked in the repository.
+- the list of file paths that are tracked in the repository.
 Only tracked file paths that could be related to a sourcemap are gathered.
 <!-- Check this part -->
 For example, for a sourcemap referencing `["/Users/myname/path/to/ReactNativeApp/example.ts"]` inside its `sources` attribute, the command will gather all file paths with `example.ts` as filename.